 How long does it take to improve your home loan serviceability?

-Mr Hyman said in the context of looking to buy a house or refinancing, improving your serviceability could happen fairly quickly.
+Mr Hyman said in the context of looking to buy a house or refinancing, improving your serviceability could happen in as little as six months if you reduce your expenses, pay down debt, and lower your credit card limits.

 "If you're wanting to reduce your expenses and use that as a way to drive your serviceability up, that can be done and demonstrated in a six month period while you're still either saving for that deposit for the first time, or if you're building up extra equity," he said.